deepkumartraining/assignment-July23/README.md

 Logsync can establish with AWS Appsync and destination would be Splunk On top of that need based monitoring/dashboarding can configure accordingly

-Disadvantages of Monolithic Pattern
-Tightly Coupled
-Any change has cascading impact
-Deployment frequency would be slow
-Portability is a challenge
-Scalability
-Realibility
-Future readiness/Technological advancement

-Benefits:
-Easier deployments
-Simplified testing because of end to end integration available at one place Debugging would be faster

 Open Question:
 Why we need to put web layer in public subnet, it can be in private subnet as well and accessible via NAT Gateway